legend-exp/ZeroNuFit.jl/docs/src/inputs.md

 ```
 They key `bkg_name` is used to set the name of the background parameter for this group.
-Note that several groups can be fitted with the same background parameter, this enables quick modifcation of the fit.
+Note that several groups can be fitted with the same background parameter, this enables quick modification of the fit.

 The key `"model":"uniform"` is used to set the background model to uniform as default.
 For different background model shapes, additional information are necessary and these can be specified in the `config.json` (see the "Configuration file" documentation).